 Process until the basil and garlic-pistachio mixture is well blended.

-Add the olive oil and salt.
-Pulse until blended.
+Add the olive oil, maple syrup and salt.

 Crush the remaining 1/4 cup pistachios and fold into the pesto.

 Serving size: 1/4 cup

 |% Daily Value

 |Saturated Fat 1.5g